Dynamic Plus Segment

 • "Page Visits": to filter by page visit activities.

-• "Mobile App": to filter by data provided through the Mobile App integration if active.
+• "Mobile App": to filter information provided by the mobile app integration, if active.

-• "Custom Integrations": to filter by activities or fields related to the store’s custom integrations.
+• "Custom integrations": to filter by activities or fields related to the Store's custom integrations.

-— "Purchases": to segment contacts who have made purchases above a specified amount, containing more than a certain number of products, or including items from a specific brand, category, or price range.
+— "Purchases": to segment contacts who have made purchases above the value you set, containing more than a certain quantity of products or including items of a specific brand, category, or price.

-— "Carts": to segment contacts who have abandoned a cart worth more than €100.
+— "Carts": to segment contacts who have abandoned a cart with an amount greater than €100.

 — "Emails": to segment contacts who have clicked on a specific link in a particular email.